 The full report can be viewed by clicking on the adjacent icon.
 The drawings which are included in the report can also be viewed separately by clicking on the links below.

-The cost of the all the suggested improvements (excluding repairs) has been estimated at £397,000 but the cost of improving the critical section betweeen Bourne Lane and the Surgery Car Park would cost much less and was considered a reasonable "do minimum" improvement which when undertaken in conjunction with the repair work by HCC and minor improvements to gulley and pipe work at the low point on the south side of the road would achieve the same capacity improvements.
+The cost of the all the suggested improvements (excluding repairs) was estimated at £397,000 but the cost of improving the critical section betweeen Bourne Lane and the Surgery Car Park would cost much less and was considered a reasonable "do minimum" improvement which when undertaken in conjunction with the repair work by HCC and minor improvements to gulley and pipe work at the low point on the south side of the road would achieve the same capacity improvements.
 This then became the subject of further study as described below.

 Flood Alleviation Proposals Addendum Report April 2020

 An alternative arrangement considered in this additional study, involved replacing the ditch within the Prep School playing field (originally proposed) with a ditch alongside the road.
 It became the preferred scheme because, whilst it would be more damaging to the hedge and some trees than a ditch within the playing field, it would be cheaper, easier to maintain from the highway and better suited to staged construction to match availability of funds.
 The new ditch would now start opposite Littlebourne Cottage and run for 115m along the line of Hazeley road.
 Details are shown in the Addendum 2020 Report (Click icon to view this).
 Part of study involved additional ecological work the report for which can be found HERE